Badlands: Locations

 Badlands are found on all the continents except Antarctica.
 The presence of unconsolidated sediments is a strong control on their locations.

 Argentina

 The Valle de la Luna ("Valley of the Moon") is one of many examples of badland formations in midwestern Argentina.

 Canada

-The Cheltenham Badlands are in Caledon, Ontario, not far from the largest city Toronto.
+The Cheltenham Badlands are in Caledon, Ontario, not far from Canada's largest city Toronto.

 The Big Muddy Badlands in Saskatchewan gained notoriety as a hideout for outlaws.

 There is a large badland area in Alberta, particularly in the valley of the Red Deer River, where Dinosaur Provincial Park is located, as well as in Drumheller, where the Royal Tyrrell Museum of Palaeontology is located.

+China

+Zhangye National Geopark is a badlands area known for its colorful rock formations.
+It was voted by Chinese media outlets as one of the most beautiful landforms in China and became a UNESCO Global Geopark in 2019.